Yisus7u7/edge-kde/README.md

   Run `Plasma Settings > Appearance` to choose and apply **Lightly** Application style.

 - Install [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme) for a more consistent and beautiful experience.

+- Install [Oreo Cursors](https://github.com/varlesh/oreo-cursors) for a more consistent and beautiful experience.

+- Use default breeze default splash and sddm theme.

 ## License